mohdamir021/yoprint-react-app/PROMPTS.md

 ### Basic Functionality of React Redux with Redux Toolkit
 Prompt:
 ```
-With React + Vite with Typescript project setup, what is the basic setup redux with redux toolkit and implements its usage?
+With React + Vite with Typescript project setup, what is the basic setup redux with redux toolkit and implements its usage like dispatch method including with payload?
 ```

 Summary: